fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 We've got everything loaded properly, and this is an impressive achievement to have so many different kinds of data on our map in such a short time.
 Let's futz with the display a bit to make the data more useful.

-Let's rearrange our layers for better visual effects.
-Move the county layer ahead of our historic map.
+First, let's rearrange our layers for better visual effects.
+Within the layers pane, drag the county layer on top of the historic map layer.

 {% include figure.html src="/images/qgis/counties-on-historic.png" caption="Layering data."%}

 Better already.
-Move the terrain layer above the county.
-Double click the layer to edit the style properties.
+Now, move the terrain layer above the county.
+Double click the terrain layer to edit the style properties.
 Set the Min value to 52, the Max to 255, Blending Mode to "Hard Light", and reduce the contrast to somewhere around -20.
 Set the Transparency to about 20%.
 Click "OK".

-Move the railway layer to the top, edit its style so that its blending mode is "multiply" and pick a nice bright red color.
+Lastly, move the railway layer to the top, edit its style so that its blending mode is "multiply" and pick a nice bright red color (or whatever you fancy).

 {% include figure.html src="/images/qgis/styled-map.png" caption="The end, but only the beginning."%}